jobloom79/UNC_Analytics_Bootcamp_Capstone_2022/README.md

 ![ROS](/Visualizations/Images/ROS_results.PNG)

-We see here that the precision and sensitivity scores from this model are also remarkably high.
+We see here that the precision and sensitivity scores from this model are also remarkably high for predicting both Positive and Negative results.
+We also see that the number of false negatives is much lower than that of false positives, which is important to not for the practical implications of this project.

 *SMOTE Oversampling*